 \section{Introduction}

-Image reconstruction is one of the major subjects in image and signal processing.
-It can be applied in areas such as medical imaging, pattern recognition, video coding and so on.
-There are various kinds of techniques for image reconstruction; e.g., spatial filtering \cite{spacial, spacial2}, transform domain filtering \cite{wav1,wav2,wav3}, methods which are based on partial differential equations \cite{dif1,dif2} and variational methods \cite{upwind, Chambol3, condat1, Shanon, bredies}.
-Moreover, methods which are based on machine learning such as deep learning \cite{deep1,deep2}, linear regression \cite{reg} and so on have received increasing attention.
-All of these classes of methods are currently areas of active research.
+Image reconstruction is a major subject in image and signal processing, applicable in areas such as medical imaging, pattern recognition, and video coding.
+Various techniques are used for image reconstruction, including spatial filtering \cite{spacial, spacial2}, transform domain filtering \cite{wav1,wav2,wav3}, methods based on partial differential equations \cite{dif1,dif2}, variational methods \cite{upwind, Chambol3, condat1, Shanon, bredies}, and machine learning approaches such as deep learning \cite{deep1,deep2} and linear regression \cite{reg}.
 In this paper, we contribute to variational methods in order to make progress in this area.
 In particular, a new kind of discrete variational model is proposed to solve image processing tasks.
-The proposed model is associated with a new discretization of the so-called second-order total generalized variation (TGV) \cite{bredies} which is explained below.\\ In imaging problems, it is common to solve inverse problems.
+The proposed model is associated with a new discretization of the so-called second-order total generalized variation (TGV) \cite{bredies}.\\ In imaging problems, it is common to solve inverse problems.
 Generally, solving an inverse problem amounts to solving an equation of the form

-where $u$ is the initial ``perfect'' image in a continuous domain (e.g., $u\in L^1_{loc}(\Omega),$ for $\Omega\subset\mathbb{R}^d$ domain), $G$ is a forward operator such as blurring, sampling, or more generally, some linear operator, and $z$ is the measured data.
+where $u$ is the initial ``perfect'' image in a continuous domain (e.g., $u\in L^1_{loc}(\Omega)$, for $\Omega\subset\mathbb{R}^d$ domain), $G$ is a forward operator such as blurring, sampling, or more generally, some linear operator, and $z$ is the measured data.
 The problem is thus reconstructing $u$ from the given data $z$.
-Often, such inverse problems are ill-posed, so regularization is necessary.
-A common regularization approach is Tikhonov regularization which can be formulated as the following optimization problem:
+Due to the ill-posed nature of many inverse problems, regularization is necessary.
+Tikhonov regularization is a common approach, formulated as an optimization problem of the form

 where $\mathcal{F}$ represents the data fidelity and $\mathcal{R}$ is the regularization functional.
 The most common fidelity term is of the form